KostaSav/hp-api/README.md

-# Fediverse Creators API
+# Fediverse Wiki API

-A simple JSON-based API for getting information on Fediverse Creators.
+A simple JSON-based API for getting information on all things Fediverse.

 Hosted at https://fediversewiki-api.herokuapp.com/

 # Contributing
-To add a creator to the API, add these variables to [data/characters.json](https://github.com/fediversewiki/fediversewiki-api/blob/master/data/characters.json)
+To add a search result to the API, add these variables to [data/characters.json](https://github.com/fediversewiki/fediversewiki-api/blob/master/data/characters.json)

 ```
   {